Takayuki Morimoto

-Takayuki Morimoto (森本 貴幸, Morimoto Takayuki) is a Japanese professional footballer who plays as a forward for Taiwan Football Premier League club Taichung Futuro.
-He holds the record for the youngest Japanese player to make his professional debut and the youngest scorer in J1 League history.
+Takayuki Morimoto (森本 貴幸, Morimoto Takayuki) is a Japanese former professional footballer who plays as a second striker.
+He holds the record for the youngest Japanese player to make his professional debut, and the youngest scorer in J1 League history.
 Morimoto represented Japan at the 2004 and 2008 versions of the Toulon Tournament, the 2004 AFC Youth Championship, the 2005 FIFA World Youth Championship, the 2008 Summer Olympics and the 2010 FIFA World Cup.

 Club career

 Youth career

-Born in Kawasaki, Kanagawa, Morimoto began his youth career with Tsudayama FC in 1995, before transferring to Verdy Junior in 1998.
-After three-year, Morimoto moved to Verdy Junior Youth in 2001, and remained until 2004, when he was sold to Tokyo Verdy.
+Born in Kawasaki, Kanagawa, Morimoto began his youth career with Tsudayama FC in 1995.
+He joined Tokyo Verdy's, then known as Yomiuri SC's youth set-ups on 1998.
+He was eventually promoted to Verdy's first-team in May 2004, when he was a first grader at high school.

 Tokyo Verdy

-On 13 March 2004, Morimoto made his J1 League debut for Tokyo Verdy against Júbilo Iwata at the age of 15 years, 10 months and 6 days, a league record for youngest player to debut.
+On 13 March 2004, Morimoto made his J1 League debut for Tokyo Verdy against Júbilo Iwata at the age of 15 years, 10 months and 6 days, a former league record for youngest player to debut (since passed by Maki Kitahara on 1 March 2025).
 He scored his first goal against JEF United Ichihara on 5 May of the same year, two days before his 16th birthday, another league record for youngest goal scorer.
 He captured the J.League Rookie of the Year Award for the 2004 season.
 During the 2004 season, Morimoto was teammates with former Cerro Porteño player Nozomi Hiroyama.
 In the 2005 season at Tokyo Verdy, Morimoto was teammates with Riki Kitawaki, who would play in Paraguay before Morimoto would do the same several years later.
 On 23 July 2006, Tokyo Verdy announced a one-year loan deal sending Morimoto to Catania of Serie A.